 Copy Group Membership from One User to Another in AD

-In this guide, I’ll show you how to copy group membership from one user to another in Active Directory.
+In this guide, I’ll show you how to copy AD group membership from one user to another in Active Directory.

 I’ll show you two examples, 1st using the AD Pro Toolkit, 2nd using PowerShell.